aimeertaylor/Pv3Rs/README.md

 - We do not recommend running `Pv3Rs::compute_posterior()` for data whose total genotype count (sum of per-episode multiplicities of infection) exceeds eight.
-If the total genotype counts exceeds eight but there are multiple recurrences, it might be possible to generate recurrent state estimates for individual recurrences (this approach was used in [2]).
+If the total genotype counts exceeds eight but there are multiple recurrences, it might be possible to generate recurrent state estimates for recurrences one-by-one (this approach was used in [2]).

 - We have not tested the per-marker allele limit of `Pv3Rs::compute_posterior()`.
 Very high marker cardinalities could lead to very small allele frequencies and